 Seeing no way out, Shankarāchārya requested for a month’s time to prepare for the debate, and Maṇḍana Miśra and Ubhaya Bhārati were gracious enough to allow it.
-I suspect, that the reason was that Ubhaya Bhārati wanted to retain rituals or karma-kānda as practical day-to-day exigency, which acknowledging the transcendental truth of Vedānta.
+I suspect, that the reason was that Ubhaya Bhārati wanted to retain rituals or karma-kānda as a practical day-to-day exigency, which acknowledging the transcendental truth of Vedānta.
 To do that, it was imperative to demonstrate that the contingent material knowledge (such as the art of love-making) were also important, although the importance of transcendence was beyond question.
 This is a sly move on the part of the debater who upon realizing the inevitability of their loss proposes a “middle ground” of compromise.
 Once such a compromise has been made, each side goes about claiming victory, although they might make minor amends.
 The impact is nowhere near to a total victory.

 Shankarāchārya clearly recognized the trap and decided that he needed a total victory.
 But how could he learn about sex and love-making, given that he had already entered the renounced life, and by the injunctions of this order, he was forbidden from any kind of sexual contact?
 Through his mystic power, Shankarāchārya entered the body of a dead king and revived it.
-Through that body, he enjoyed with the wives of the king for a month and learnt all that was required to be known.
+Through that body, he enjoyed with the wives of the king for a month and learned all that was required to be known.
 He then recorded his experiences in a work of poetic erotica called Amarukaśataka.
 Here are some poems from the book: